IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ideas: Banners, the Couch, Bannerlord=collection of banners, Spectre homing bullets/projectiles, Fist of Moonlord, Tech weapons have an "overclock" mechanic that changes up their gameplay while active, spider queen can melt normal generated blocks (dirt and so)
-Cruciatus, Charon's Ferry, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat
+Cruciatus, Charon's Ferry, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Gunnarang, Prism Banishee drops and Aurora drops, Aura Borealis

--Add Hellion Army progress Bar, Add config options to lower effects (lite mode), Add lower-end murk fog
+-Add Hellion Army progress Bar

 Changelog:

-3.460-(12/5/20)-Patch 9-Shield-N-Spells:
+3.510-(12/27/20)-Hot Fix #14:

 --Added:

+-Gunarang

+-Truely Sus Eye resprite

+--Changed:

+-Increments on the Fog Detail Slider are now 1 (instead of five), and lowest setting is 3

+--Fixed:

+-Horsefly and Gnat Staffs had swapped buff icons

+-Reloading your revolver breaking grass

+Changelog:

+3.500-(12/27/20)-Patch 9-Shield-N-Spells:

+--Added:

 -Enchanted Fury, Prismal Air Tank, Prismal Diving Gear, Fluid Displacer, Normal Quiver, Magus Slippers, Druidic Sneakers, Enchanted Shield Polish, Star Collector, Murky Charm, Bottled Liquid Essence, Alkalescent Heart, Bone Bucket

--Shields have been expanded into a full sub-set of weapons with these new additions: Dank Wood, Riot, Magishield, Solar, Earthbreaker
+-Shields have been expanded into a full sub-set of weapons with these new additions: Dank Wood, Riot, Magishield, Solar, Earthbreaker, and Shield of Discord

+-A new miniboss: The Prismic Banshee!
+That Illuminant Essence won't be so easily up for grabs; head into the underground hallow after Moonlord's defeat and await the prism seed's hatching

 -Added Hand Warmer crafting recipes to the Reverse Engineering Station.

 -Config options to help with performance issues

+-Busted prefix, just to help weigh out all the good ones

 -Some new vanity, including the Masterfully Crafted Hat Of The Dragon Gods, and additional resprites

--Music box for the Creepy theme
+-Music box for the Creepy theme, A Background for the Dank Shrine

 -Even more resprites, Avali Scythe got a great one!
 Thanks again JellyBlu!

 --Changed:

--The vanilla drowning mechanic: drowning for more than 5 seconds causes the damage to start increasing gradually
+-The vanilla drowning mechanic: drowning for more than 5 seconds causes the damage to start increasing gradually (Configurable)

--The vanilla Mana Regen Potion: it now has downsides to make it not completely outclass mage's other mana options
+-The vanilla Mana Regen Potion: it now has downsides to make it not completely outclass mage's other mana options (Configurable)

+-Limbo now has some more obstacles in your way, and be wary of using any form of teleportation here...

 -Space Diver Armor visual overhaul!
 The old set has been repurposed into a Vanity set, sold by the Goat